-Our Sunflower Friends are a team of passionate Sunflower wearers who spread the word about the Hidden Disabilities Sunflower and inspire people to support everyone living with non-visible disabilities.
-They can be found in our communities, both physically and online, in the workplace, on holiday and in the everyday places we all visit.
+Our Sunflower Friends are Sunflower wearers who are passionate about spreading the word about the Hidden Disabilities Sunflower and encouraging people to support everyone living with non-visible disabilities.
+They can be found in our communities, both physically and online, in the workplace, at leisure and in the everyday places we all visit.

-Sunflower Friends have a keen passion to raise awareness of non-visible disabilities, access needs and acceptance.
-They represent the Hidden Disabilities Sunflower to promote the value the Sunflower has for those who chose to use it as well as to the wider community - making the invisible visible.
+They represent the Hidden Disabilities Sunflower to promote the value the Sunflower has for those who choose to use it; to improve awareness about non-visible disabilities and access needs, and to encourage acceptance in the broader community - making the invisible visible.

 Dayna Halliwell